-MPF Ratings’ (MPFR) ratings methodology is designed to reflect each scheme’s “Value for Money”.
+MPF Ratings’ (MPFR) methodology underpins MPF Trustee Governance Reporting obligations and reflects each scheme’s “Value for Money”.
 The best “Value for Money” schemes receive MPFR’s GOLD rating.
-Schemes that offer good value or average value receive SILVER and BRONZE ratings respectively.
+Schemes offering good or fair value receive SILVER and BRONZE ratings respectively.

 MPF Ratings’ ratings methodology seeks to comprehensively cover an MPF scheme’s offering.
-The data assessed covers information both in the public domain as well as aspects which are sourced directly from schemes.
-Our ratings system covers three main assessment components; Investment, Fees and Charges, and an assessment of overall services within the schemes.
-These are reviewed both quantitatively and qualitatively and are individually weighted.
-Each rated scheme is provided with a Request for Information documents from MPF Ratings to maintain our data.
-Where a scheme does not respond, or the data provided cannot be substantiated, then the response used will (where appropriate) be assumed to be at the lower half of our universe.
+The assessment covers publicly available information and information sourced directly from schemes.
+Our “Value for Money” based assessment covers three primary components; Fund Choices and Performance, Fees and Charges, and an assessment of overall services within the schemes inclusive of Sustainable investing initiatives and strategies.
+All schemes are provided with an MPF Ratings’ Request for Information document.
+Where a scheme does not respond, or the data provided cannot be substantiated, the responses will (where appropriate) be assumed to be at the lower half of our universe.
 Details of the assessment modules and their weightings are as follows:

 MPF Ratings Limited

 The assessment we make of schemes and their subsequent rating is of a general nature only and is prepared without taking into account any reader’s objectives, financial situation or needs.
 The information is not guaranteed to be accurate or complete.
 Because of this you should, before acting on the information, consider its appropriateness to your own financial objectives, situation and needs and you may wish to obtain personal financial advice on the matter from a financial adviser.
 Before you make a decision regarding any product discussed in this report you should obtain and consider a copy of the relevant MPF Scheme Brochure from the product issuer.